Halvor Fosli

+Career

 Fosli was born in Dalen, Telemark.
 He has been a journalist for the newspaper Dag og Tid.
 He made his literary debut in 1994 with a treatment of the Kristiania Bohemians, Kristianiabohemen.
 Byen, miljøet, menneska.
 Further books include Kvite kull og svarte får.
 Ingeniørar i norsk skjønnlitteratur from 1996 and Ute på prøve (1996).
 In 1995 he started the publishing house ExLex.
 From 2000 to 2005 he was editor of the literary magazine Prosa.
+Among his later books are Fremmed i eget land (2015), and Mot nasjonalt sammenbrudd (2020).